Time to merge is the average time in hours between when pull requests are created and when they are merged, rounded to the nearest tenth of an hour.

 Time to merge tells you how long pull requests are in review.
 This is a key health metric for flow efficiency.

-It’s an objective view of the time it takes to vet and improve the development work your team is doing.
+It’s an objective view of the time it takes to vet and improve your team's development work.

 Long-running pull requests are costly to your business.
-Paying attention to Time to merge results in a decrease in delayed releases.
+Paying attention to Time to merge means fewer delayed releases.

 How is Time to merge calculated?